Apostille USA

 3. Delays in Mail Delivery

-Delays in mail delivery can greatly impact the apostille process for an FBI background check.
+Delays in mail delivery can significantly impact the apostille process for an FBI background check.
 To minimize these delays, please follow these steps:

 1. Choose a reliable mail carrier service that provides tracking and expedited delivery options.

-2. Ensure that your documents are properly packaged and securely sealed to avoid any damage during transit.
+2. Ensure your documents are correctly packaged and securely sealed to avoid any damage during transit.

 3. Double-check the accuracy of the address information to prevent misdelivery.